Pomax/node-flickrapi/README.md

 ## how to use this package

-The initial require is simply `require("FlickrAPI")` after making sure you added FlickrAPI to your package.json, either manually or by running `npm install FlickrAPI --save` for the project you're using it in.
+The initial require is simply `require("flickrapi")` after making sure you added flickrapi to your package.json, either manually or by running `npm install flickrapi --save` for the project you're using it in.

 Once available, you can authenticate with flickr, which will result in a callback that gives you the actual API object:

 ```
-var Flickr = require("FlickrAPI"),
+var Flickr = require("flickrapi"),
-    FlickrOptions = {
+    flickrOptions = {
       key: "API key that you get from Flickr",
       secret: "API key secret that you get from Flickr"
     };
-Flickr.authenticate(FlickrOptions, function(error, flickr) {
+Flickr.authenticate(flickrOptions, function(error, flickr) {
   // we can now use "flickr" as our API object
 });
 ```